AleksaMCode/AMx64/README.md

 `label: instruction operands ; comment`

-<p align="justify">It doesn't support multiline commands that are available in NASM using the backslash character (\) as the line continuation character. </p>
+<p align="justify">As usual, most of these fields are optional; the presence or absence of any combination of a label, an instruction and a comment is allowed.
+Of course, the operand field is either required or forbidden by the presence and nature of the instruction field.
+It doesn't support multiline commands that are available in <b>NASM</b> using the backslash character (\) as the line continuation character. </p>

 <p align="justify"><b>AMASM</b> places no restrictions on white space within a line: labels may have white space before them, or instructions may have no space before them, or anything.
 The colon after a label is also optional.</p>